Understanding Why You Need to Develop and Share Your Transferable Skills with Potential Employers

 Yes, there are thousands of scenarios to consider, but overall, employers hire employees they believe will fit in with the team and excel in meeting both the short and long-term goals of the company.
 So, how does a person go about conveying that they are this type of person to an interviewer?
 That’s a loaded question, to be sure, but let’s attempt to breakdown an answer to it.

 Even more than the resume or the well-dressed image you present at the interview, the real answer may lie in the soft or transferable skills which you have developed and your ability to convey them to a potential employer during the interview process.

 Below are a few examples of transferable skills:

-- Number skills – basic math skills plus an ability to read charts, graphs and other statistics
+Number skills – basic math skills plus an ability to read and interpret spreadsheets, charts, graphs and other statistics

 Why is being a life-long learner so important?
 Well, it’s impressive - shows your initiative and interest in the world at large and demonstrates your interest in being the best you can be.

 How do you convey this?
 Say it and then explain what habits or strategies you utilize in developing your knowledge and skills.
 I met a lady recently who is a member of lynda.com, and she is always learning new software or familiarizing herself with updated technology.
 Perhaps you read certain types of blogs just to keep up with the latest trends.
 Whatever you do, try to work it into your interview conversation or find an appropriate way to include it on your resume.

 Having a friendly demeanor and being able to express that friendly manner in both your words and actions is a positive thing.